Type faster in Polytonic Greek than you do in English.

-A complete keyboard for Classical, Koine, Byzantine, and Katharevousa Greek.
+A complete keyboard for Classical, Koine, Byzantine, and Katharevousa Greek with Auto-correct, Typeahead, and spacebar trackpad.
 Ten diacritics, and a dedicated diacritic row, combinable in any correct order.

 -